Riverton

 How To Use A Resume Template

-Even the best resume template still needs editing discipline.
-Match the structure to the hiring context, then tighten the message until the page feels specific to one role.
+Even the best resume template still needs editing.
+Match the layout to the job, then tighten the wording until the page feels specific to that role.

-Pick the layout that best matches your role target, experience level, and hiring workflow.
+Pick the layout that best matches the job, your experience level, and the application type.

 Add your experience, skills, and education, then tighten the wording so your best results show up early.